shivammathur/setup-php/README.md

 - Specify the GitHub token to use for authentication.
 - Accepts a `string`.
 - By default, `GITHUB_TOKEN` secret provided by GitHub Actions is used.
+- For GitHub Enterprise users, it is recommended to use a Personal Access Token (PAT).

 ### Outputs